Hi there!

 The little house where I have come to live alone for a few weeks sits on the edge of a steep hill in a quiet village on the western coast of Chile.
 Huge majestic waves roll into the bay and crash magnificently over the rocks, sparkling white against the green sea under a winter sun.
 It is for me a time of peace, a time to clear the head, a time to treasure.

-In Part II (coming soon!), I plan to return to those “big problems” we spoke of earlier, while relating a few of the ideas Stafford Beer articulates in the first three lectures of Designing Freedom.
-After that, I hope to focus on Beer’s fourth lecture in Part III, and maybe sort out why his notion of an “Electronic Mafia” feels in many ways, to me, a far more apt metaphor than the more recent (and fashionable) framing of “surveillance capitalism“.
+In Part II (coming soon!), I plan to return to those “big problems” I was talking about before, while relaying some of the ideas presented by Stafford Beer in the first three lectures of Designing Freedom.
+In Part III, I hope to focus on Beer’s fourth lecture, which introduces his concept of an “electronic mafia”, and to try sorting out why this strikes me as a more apt metaphor than some of our more recent (and fashionable) shared framings, like “surveillance capitalism” or “the enshitternet“.

 Happy New Year,